AtomicSponge/npm-libs/job-runner/README.md

 # Usage

-__job-runner__ works by first constructing a new object and passing it a list of commands to be ran.
-Then calling its member function `runAllJobs` to process.
+__job-runner__ works by first constructing a new object and passing it a list of commands to be ran, then calling its member function `runAllJobs` to process.

 The `JobRunner` constructor has the following signature:
 ### JobRunner: (cmds: Array<string>, opts?: Array<ExecOptions>) => void